-- Heavy Weapon (Xbox Live Arcade)
+- Heavy Weapon (Xbox Live Arcade exclusive)

 Puzzle Mode is unlocked after the completion of the Adventure Mode.
 Puzzle Mode include two different types of puzzles.
 The first requires the player to break open vases which can either include zombies or plants.
 The player must successfully break all of the vases and kill all of the zombies.
 There are 9 different finite levels and one endless.
 The second mode requires the player to play the role of the zombie and assault cardboard cutout plants.
-The objective is to break through the defenses and consume 5 brains on the other side of the plants.
+The objective is to break through the defences and consume 5 brains on the other side of the plants.
 This also includes 9 different finite levels and one endless.

 Survival mode sets the player up against multiple waves of zombies.
 The first five levels include each venue (Day, Night, Pool, Fog, Roof) and send five waves of zombies.
 The second set of five levels include the same five venues and ten waves of zombies.
 The final level provides an endless wave of zombies.

 The player can use coins collected during normal gameplay to purchase items.
 During the game's second chapter, a character named Crazy Dave will open his shop: Crazy Dave's Twiddydinkies.
 This allows the player to purchase extra items to make the game's demands a little easier on them.
 The most expensive items in the store are generally the extra seed slots, which allow the player to bring more types of seeds (and therefore have a bigger variety of plants) in a given level.